ucsf-wynton/wynton-website-hpc/docs/howto/r.md

 That's it!

-#### The pbdMPI and pbdPROF packages
+#### The pbdMPI, pbdPROF, and bigGP packages

-Similarly to the [Rmpi] package (above), the [pbdMPI] and the [pbdPROF] packages do not install out-of-the-box like other R packages.
+Similarly to the [Rmpi] package (above), MPI-dependent R packages such as [pbdMPI], [pbdPROF], and [bigGP] do not install out-of-the-box like other R packages.
 They requires special care to install.
-To install pbdMPI or pbdPROF on the cluster, we start by loading the `mpi` module;
+To install these on the cluster, we start by loading the `mpi` module;

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load mpi/openmpi-x86_64